ahmuh1306/ahmuh1306/README.md

 My interests include aviation, history, videography, and writing.

-I have been home-schooled my entire life and am completely self-taught.
+I am home-schooled and am completely self-taught.

 Visit my website for more information or get in touch with me!